-This way a convenient and high-precision energy calibration is achieved by minimum amount of work unwanted shifts may be observed in peak positions (hundredths of keV).
+This way a convenient and high-precision energy calibration is achieved by minimum amount of work.

 This figure shows the effect of applying a real nonlinearity curve in addition to the same linear calibration as seen on the figure in section "Linear and nonlinear calibration".